 “I thought it was to hustle me for a drink.”

 “Fresh.”
 She slapped my hand.
 “I have my own money.”

 "Who's your VIP?"

-"If I told you, he'd have to kill you, but I went with him to Jimmy Carter's inaugural ball.
-Every man there was stumbling over their feet to worship my high heels.
-I had only eyes for my man and my sugar daddy loved me for it, but those Republicans liked me the most.
-They appreciate girls like me."
+"If I told you, he'd have to kill you, but I accompanied him to Jimmy Carter's inaugural ball.
+Every man there was stumbling over their feet to worship my high heels, especially those wicked Republicans.
+They really have a thing for girls like me."

 After that comment the two of us conversed about politics, love, and sex.

 I ordered more drinks.